Natural Hazard Risks in Philadelphia, PA

 - •Estimated annual loss of $256M from this hazard type

-- •4 events on record in proximity
+- •14 events recorded in proximity in recent decades

 Earthquake Risk